-The agreement required the Port to transfer 24.4 acres of land to the Tribe, and in exchange, the Tribe will cutback and dredge 12.50 acres of the Blair waterway for the Port's use as a right-of-way.
+The agreement required the Port to transfer 24.4 acres of land to the Tribe, and in exchange, the Tribe will cutback 12.5 acres of the Blair waterway for the Port's use as a right-of-way.
 As a part of this agreement, the Port agreed to pay for dredging the channel width from 650 feet to 850 feet at some point in the future.
 The estimated cost of this project is \$28.0 million.
-The \$28.0 million is recorded in other long-term liabilities on the statements of net position at December 31, 2017 and 2016.
+The \$28.0 million is recorded in other long-term liabilities on the statements of net position at December 31, 2018 and 2017.

 The Port accounted for this transaction as a "like-kind" property exchange without commercial substance.
-The assets received in this exchange have an indefinite life and, therefore, per GASB 51, Accounting and Financial Reporting for Intangible Assets, will be recorded as intangible assets at cost.
+The assets received in this exchange have an indefinite life and, therefore, per GASB 51, Accounting and Financial Reporting for Intangible Assets, will be recorded as intangible assets in the statements of net position.
 Also, since the acquired assets have an indefinite life, they will not be amortized.